OneAllWoodcraft/privacy_policy/privacy_policy.md

 Ad Preferences: Users can adjust AdMob settings to control personalized ad experience.

 How to Request Data Deletion
-To remove your data, email orderdontspell@gmail.com with your UID and deletion request.
+To remove your data, email orderdontspell@gmail.com with your deletion request.
 Processing may take up to 7 business days.

 5. Changes to This Policy
 We may update this Privacy Policy to reflect changes in services or regulations.
 Updates will be posted publicly.